newrelic/k8s-metadata-injection/README.md

 ### Run

 Run `make deploy-dev`.
 This will compile your binary with compatibility for the container OS architecture, build a temporary docker image and finally deploy it to your Minikube.

+If you would like to enable automatic redeploy on changes to the repository, you can run `skaffold dev`.

 ### Tests